splx-ai/agentic-radar/README.md

 ## Advanced Features ✨

-### Agentic Prompt Enhancement
+### Agentic Prompt Hardening

-Prompt Enhancement automatically improves detected system prompts in your agentic workflow and displays them in the report.
+Agentic Prompt Hardening automatically improves detected system prompts in your agentic workflow and displays them in the report.
 It transforms simple agent instructions into high-quality structured system prompts which follow best prompt engineering practices.

-> [!NOTE]
-> This feature uses LLMs, so OPENAI_API_KEY environment variable needs to be set before running the command.

 > [!NOTE]
 > Currently supported frameworks (with more to come): OpenAI Agents, CrewAI